Bodmin, Saskatchewan from 1910 to 1946.

 We lived at Kenaston, Saskatchewan, until the summer of 1928.
 Beth had finished school and was married to James Hewitt.
 They settled in Prince Albert, Saskatchewan where Jim was employed.
 Harold stayed for a year with Uncle and Aunt, Andrew and Nettie Dahlby at Elbow, Saskatchewan, and later he lived with Jim and Beth at Prince Albert where he completed high school.

 Mother had been corresponding with friends who had moved north from Bounty, Saskatchewan.
 They invited us to come for a visit and check an offer of a job on a mixed farm.
-She accepted and we traveled about 250 miles to a hamlet called Bodmin, 90 miles northwest of Prince Albert in the bush area.
+She accepted and we travelled about 250 miles to a hamlet called Bodmin, 90 miles northwest of Prince Albert in the bush area.
 Mother took on the job and I was instructed to help with the chores, such as feeding and tending the farm animals, bringing in firewood and water and gardening.
 I also attended school which was within walking distance.

 I was amazed at the change of environment from the prairie.
 There were many types of trees such as poplar, spruce, pine, birch and tamarack.
 There was a river with fish and lakes for boating and swimming.
 There were many wild animals and birds.
 I ended my schooling at Bodmin and began adult jobs at the age of fourteen.

 After working as a housekeeper for two years, Mother decided to take on a homestead and develop a home of her own.
-This was done by choosing a 160 acre (quarter section) of raw bush land, paying a ten dollar fee and going to work on it.
+This was done by choosing a 160 acre (quarter section) of raw bushland, paying a ten-dollar fee and going to work on it.
 When a specified amount of improvements was made on the homestead such as acreage cleared and land prepared for cultivation, buildings, fences, livestock etc. an inspector would visit and approve it, then the homesteader would be given clear title to the land.
 Of course, one could live on the land from the time of application as we did.
 We put a shack on it, built a log barn and started with two horses, a cow and a walking plough.

 Photograph was taken in 1985.